-This is a question that Cara International au pair agency is frequently asked.
-Revenue introduced PAYE Modernisation in January 2019.
-This is a real-time PAYE reporting system.
+Revenue introduced PAYE Modernisation in January 2019, and this is a real-time PAYE reporting system.
 Employers should register and submit payroll for their employees, and there are fines for not doing so.
-So yes and here are some more detail about your obligations of employing people
+So yes, and here is some more detail about your obligations of employing people.

 Do all in-home cares need to register with Revenue?

-Should families register their Au Pairs with for PRSI?
+Should families register their Au Pairs/ Minder for PRSI?